Skip advert

 Advertisement

 The McLaren F1 GTR earned its place in history as one of the world’s greatest racing machines when it achieved first place in the 1995 Le Mans 24 hours.
-To celebrate the 25th anniversary of the win, the company that ran the race-winner turned its hand to Woking’s most extreme offerings with a Le Mans-inspired collection of conversions for models in its current range.
+To celebrate the 25th anniversary of the win, the company that ran the race-winner turned its hand to Woking’s most extreme offerings with a Le Mans-inspired collection of conversions for models in its range.
+Four years on, the final example has rolled out of Lanzante's Petersfield facility.

 Advertisement - Article continues below

-Just seven LM 25 Editions will be produced in total, each paying homage to F1 GTR chassis number 01R, the car that took the win in 1995, referencing the number of cars that started the iconic race.
-Shown at the 2023 Goodwood Festival of Speed, these LM 25 Editions are based on models from the current Ultimate, Super and Sports series, each receiving design touches referencing the legendary racer.
+Just seven LM 25 Editions have been produced in total, each paying homage to F1 GTR chassis number 01R, the car that took the win in 1995, referencing the number of cars that started the iconic race.
+Each of the LM 25 Editions are based on models from the Ultimate, Super and Sports series, each receiving design touches referencing the legendary racer.

 Finished in the dark and light grey Ueno Clinic shades of 01R, each model will feature the use of more titanium and carbonfibre to further trim weight, with five-spoke, grey-tinted carbonfibre wheels and lightweight recreations of the F1 GTR’s seats – the latter features red and blue harnesses to match those fitted in F1 GTR-1R.
 The bespoke wheels are said to save 7kg, the seats an impressive 18kg.